Tuscarora people: Precontact to 17th century

-The members of these three tribes belonged to about seven matrilineal clans: Bear, Beaver, Deer, Eel, Snipe, Turtle, and Wolf; however, clans may have had different subclans throughout time.
+The members of these three tribes belonged to about seven matrilineal clans: Bear (Uhčíhręʔ), Beaver (Rakinęhá·ka·ʔ), Deer, Eel (Akunęhukwatíha·ʔ), Snipe (Tawístawis), Turtle (Ráʔkwihs), and Wolf (Θkwarì·nę); however, clans may have had different subclans throughout time.

 These affiliations continued to be active as independent groups after the tribe migrated to New York, and later Ontario.
 F. W. Hodge, an early 19th-century historian, wrote that the Tuscarora in North Carolina traditionally were said to occupy the "country lying between the sea shores and the mountains, which divide the Atlantic states," in which they had 24 large towns and could muster about 6,000 warriors, probably meaning persons.